21st Workshop on Multiword Expressions (MWE 2025)

 - New and enhanced representation of MWEs in language resources and computational models of compositionality as gold standards for formative intrinsic evaluation.

-Through this workshop, we would like to bring together and encourage researchers in various NLP subfields to submit MWE-related research, so that approaches that deal with processing of MWEs including processing for low-resource languages and for various applications can benefit from each other.
-We also intend to consolidate the converging effects of previous joint workshops LAW-MWE-CxG 2018, MWE-WN 2019 and MWE-LEX 2020, the joint MWE-WOAH panel in 2021, the MWE-SIGUL 2022 joint session, and the MWE-UD 2024, extending our scope to MWEs in e-lexicons and WordNets, MWE annotation, as well as grammatical constructions.
+Through this workshop, we will bring together and encourage researchers in various NLP subfields to submit their MWE-related research .
+We also intend to consolidate the converging results of previous joint workshops LAW-MWE-CxG 2018, MWE-WN 2019 and MWE-LEX 2020, the joint MWE-WOAH panel in 2021, the MWE-SIGUL 2022 joint session, and the MWE-UD 2024, extending our scope to MWEs in e-lexicons and WordNets, MWE annotation, as well as grammatical constructions.
 Correspondingly, we call for papers on research related (but not limited) to MWEs and constructions in:

 - Computationally-applicable theoretical work in psycholinguistics and corpus linguistics;

-- Annotation (expert, crowdsourcing, automatic) and representation in resources such as corpora, treebanks, e-lexicons, and WordNets (also for low-resource languages);
+- Annotation (expert, crowdsourcing, automatic) and representation in resources such as corpora, treebanks, e-lexicons, WordNets, constructions (also for low-resource languages);

 - Processing in syntactic and semantic frameworks (e.g. CCG, CxG, HPSG, LFG, TAG, UD, etc.);